We Wish You a Merry Christmas chords that are easier for beginning guitar players are what this page is about...

-Here is what the guitar tabs look like (scroll down the page for the free download link):
+Here is what the guitar tabs look like:

 Your beginner guitar students can actually use BABY chords G and C in this piece, and still make the song sound decent.
 Those little chords will help them change chords so much faster!

 In the second-to-last measure (the penultimate measure) there is a very quick change from C, to D7, to G.

 I like to tell my younger students to:

 We can build up some speed that way!

 Below is a very beautifully-played rendition of a classical guitar style arrangement of this Christmas carol.
 The artist, from 2009, is Sungha Jung, and the arrangement is by Ulli Boegershausen.

 This is a great key for violin as well - in fact, a fiddle and guitar duo on this festive and joyous song is a wonderful pairing!